spatie/fork/README.md

 ### Using `before` and `after` in the parent process.

-If you need to let the callable passed to `before` or `after` run in the parent process, then you need to pass the callable to the `parent` argument.
+If you need to let the callable passed to `before` or `after` run in the parent process, then you need to pass that callable to the `parent` argument.

 ```php
 use App\Models\User;